 Douglas Hunter "Feeding the 45 million: substituting soybean meal with insect meal within EU poultry & egg production"

 I am keenly aware of the value of interdisciplinary collaborations to enhance the scope and research quality.
-I am also active in sharing my research and experiences with students continuously in teaching and supervising, and by participating in conservation projects run by governments or communities.
+I am also active in sharing my research and experiences with students continuously in my teaching and supervising, and by participating in projects and developmental activities run by governments, communities & industry.

 I am the current President of the Nordic Chapter of SCB (Society for Conservation Biology) https://www.facebook.com/groups/935894109863348/

-Member of the Species Survival Commission SSC and the IUCN Re-introduction Specialist Group (RSG).
+Member of the Species Survival Commission SSC and the IUCN Conservation Translocation Specialist Group (CTSG).

 Member of: Society for Conservation Biology (SCB), Ornithological Society of New Zealand, the Orthopterists’ Society, Oikos, IALE